 Pet sitters' insurance

-Whether it's a one-off favour or a full-blown business, get protection for you and the furry friends in your care for accidents, injuries and escapes.
+Whether it's a one-off job or a full-blown business, get protection for you and the furry friends in your care for accidents, injuries and escapes.

 What does pet sitter insurance cover?